microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/overview/demo_project.md

 ---
-layout: page
 title: A sample project
-navigation_source: docs_nav
 ---

-*This article continues the tutorial from the "[What is API Extractor?]({% link pages/overview/intro.md %})" page.
-It's recommended to start there.*
+_This article continues the tutorial from the "[What is API Extractor?]({% link pages/overview/intro.md %})" page.
+It's recommended to start there._

 For this tutorial, we'll consider a hypothetical TypeScript library project.
 The declarations are taken from a real-world NPM package **@microsoft/sp-core-library**.
 Its main entry point is **src/index.ts**, which contains export statements like this:

 **src/index.ts**<br/>

 ```ts
 export { default as Log } from './log/Log';
 export { default as ILogHandler } from './log/ILogHandler';